grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.receive_http.md

 `pyroscope.receive_http` listens for HTTP requests containing profiles and forwards them to other components capable of receiving profiles.

-The HTTP API exposed is compatible with Pyroscope's [HTTP ingest API](https://grafana.com/docs/pyroscope/latest/configure-server/about-server-api/).
-This allows `pyroscope.receive_http to act as a proxy for Pyroscope profiles, enabling flexible routing and distribution of profile data.
+The HTTP API exposed is compatible with the Pyroscope [HTTP ingest API](https://grafana.com/docs/pyroscope/latest/configure-server/about-server-api/).
+This allows `pyroscope.receive_http` to act as a proxy for Pyroscope profiles, enabling flexible routing and distribution of profile data.

 ## Usage